go-nacelle/process/README.md

 }
 ```

 An initializer can also be a **finalizer** if it defines a `Finalize` method.
-This can be useful for initializers that need to do some cleanup action before the application shuts down such as closing a log or profile file, closing remote conections, or ensuring that certain buffers get flushed before the application ends.
+This can be useful for initializers that need to do some cleanup action before the application shuts down such as closing a log or profile file, closing remote connections, or ensuring that certain buffers get flushed before the application ends.

 A **process** is a struct with a `Start` and a `Stop` method.
 For long-running processes, such as servers, the start method should be blocking.
 The stop method may signal the process to gracefully shut-down (via a channel or synchronization primitive), but does not need to wait until the application exits.
 A process is also an initializer, so the above also applies.
 The following example uses the database connection created by the initializer above, injected by the service container, and pings it on a loop and logs its latency.
-The stop method closes a channel to inform the start metehod to unblock.
+The stop method closes a channel to inform the start method to unblock.

 ```go
 type PingProcess struct {